NilPointer-Software/bdfd-wiki/src/functions/awaitedCommands.md

 # Awaited commands and functions

-This feature allows premium bots to await for user's answer. \
+This feature lets your bot to await for user's answer. \
 Here's how the end result looks like: \

 ![end result](https://i.imgur.com/rRRcIXA.jpg) \